 Travis, Erika J.

 A close examination of selected folklore and fairy tales from various cultural or literary traditions.
 Focus on interpretation and analysis of individual texts, utilizing a variety of historical and contemporary critical approaches to reading, understanding, and researching folklore and fairy tales as a distinctive genre.
-Prerequisite: ENG 123.
-(3 units; Fall, even years)
+Prerequisite: ENG123 (3 Units)

 InstructorStart DateDaysTimeLocation

-Detective Fiction is a historical approach to the detective fiction genre and its impact on Western society.
-The class explores issues of knowledge production, detection, policing, and identify through drama, novels, short stories, and film.
-Prerequisite: ENG 123.
-(3 units; Online)
+Detective Fiction is an historical approach to the detective fiction genre and its impact on Western society.
+The class explores issues of knowledge production, detection, policing, and identity through drama, novels, short stories, and film.
+Prerequisite: ENG123 (3 Units)

 InstructorStart DateDaysTimeLocation

 Introduction to literature designed to meet the unique needs of adolescents and young adults.
 Varied uses of literature such as poetry and short stories will be explored with intensive study of longer works of fiction and non-fiction.
-Prerequisite: ENG 123.
-(3 units; Spring & Online)
+Prerequisite: ENG123 (3 Units)

 InstructorStart DateDaysTimeLocation

 Surveys some of the great literary texts in the Christian tradition.
 Readings from primary works will provide opportunity to become familiar with a variety of voices in the history of Christian spirituality.
 Students will examine the texts in light of literary, historical, social, and theological contexts.
 Authors and texts may vary each time the course is offered.
-Prerequisite: ENG 123.
-(3 units; Fall, odd years & Online)
+Prerequisite: ENG123 (3 Units)

 InstructorStart DateDaysTimeLocation